We are delighted to present for sale this single seat, open top race car and piece of automotive history with an impressive 250bhp per tonne.

-If you were ever struggling for Christmas present ideas, (or just want something for yourself) that is equally at home on track, in an established collection or perhaps to be enjoyed as a piece of automotive art, look no further.
+Dubbed the SE 033, this Fiat-Abarth is equally at home on track, in an established collection or perhaps, it could also be enjoyed as a piece of automotive art.

 To understand the significance of this car to motorsport enthusiasts and diehard Abarth fans, it is worth noting that this vehicle, of which just 150 were produced, was the last automotive design contribution of its famous namesake Carlo Abarth.